TaoRuijie/Loss-Gated-Learning/README.md

 * In our paper, we manually determinate the end of each iteration, that is not user-friendly.
 In this code, we end the iteration if EER can not improve in continuous N = 4 epochs.
 You can increase it to improve the performance.

 I do not have time to run the entire code again.
 I have checked Stage 1 and get the EER=7.36.
-While I believe a EER that smaller than 2.00 can easily be obtained in Stage 2 even the channel size = 512.
+While I believe a EER that smaller than 2.00 can easily be obtained in Stage 2 in this code.

 ***